What Happens If Racking Fails?

 • Insurance claims and higher premiums

 Liability after a rack failure depends on the cause of the failure.
+Different parties may be responsible depending on what went wrong.

 Most liability falls on the facility operator if failure occurs due to: